rakishii13/point-route/README.md

 # README for PointRoute v2 #

-Please follow the directions to download the src code and setup the right enivronment to be able to load the website on the localhost.
+Please follow the directions to download the src code and setup the right environment to be able to load the website on the localhost.

 Please read before performing any actions.